Why is Gandhi Jayanti celebrated on 2nd October?

-Gandhi Jayanti is celebrated in India on 2nd of October every year.
-A great leader Mahatma Gandhi was born in the year 1869 at Porbandar in Gujarat.
+Gandhi Jayanti 2020: A great leader Mahatma Gandhi was born on 2nd October,1869 at Porbandar in Gujarat.
 He was also known as the "Father of the Nation.”
-He is remembered for his unforgettable contribution in the struggle of freedom.
+He is remembered for his unforgettable contribution to the struggle for freedom.
 His aim was to build a new society that practices nonviolent and honest behavior.
-Its members should be treated equal whatever their gender, religion, colour or caste maybe.
+Its members should be treated equally whatever their gender, religion, colour or caste maybe.

 Celebration at Raj Ghat